COVID-19: McCourt Community Response Efforts

 CHIR created a resource center with updates on the latest news in private health insurance coverage to help state and federal policymakers, advocates, journalists, and consumers.

-Washington’s NPR station WAMU, CHIR also helped create a “Guide To Applying For Medicaid And Marketplace Insurance In The D.C.
+Working with Washington’s NPR station WAMU, CHIR also helped create a “Guide To Applying For Medicaid And Marketplace Insurance In The D.C.
 Region” and developed a frequently asked questions (FAQs) resource.

 Research from CHIR was also cited in a recent piece from Marketplace discussing the increase in mental health spending in America as a result of COVID-19.